darsonmat/DatabaseBenchmark.Console/README.md

 * Generates reports with the test results in CSV or JSON format.

 ## Supported platforms
-* Windows - Microsoft .NET Framework 4.0+ or Mono 4.0.0+
+* Windows - requires Microsoft .NET Framework 4.0+ or Mono 4.0.0+
-* Linux - Mono 4.0.0+
+* Linux - requires Mono 4.0.0+

 ## Basic usage

-* Start the benchmarking.
-If no arguments are provided, the application searches for the default configuration file "DefaultConfig.config" in the application directory :
+* Starting the application.
+If no arguments are provided, the application searches for the default configuration file "DefaultConfig.config" in the application startup directory :
 ```Shell
 DatabaseBenchmark.Console
 ```